Anindya711/sparkify-capstone-project/README.md

 # sparkify-capstone-project
 This is the capstone project of Udacity DSND.
 As part of this, one churn prediction system is built using pyspark.

-**Introduction** \
+**Project Overview** \
 In this project, we will use PySpark to predict if a customer will cancel the subscription or not for a online music streaming company called Sparkify.
+This is a classification problem, as we will predict if a customer will churn or not.
+This is a pain area in all the areas now a days, IT, Healthcare, Infrastructure etc.

 **Project Motivation** \
 Machine learning is critical to helping different organizations understand which messages are relevant to them and which messages to prioritize.
 Predicting churn rates is a challenging and common problem that data scientists and analysts regularly encounter in any customer-facing business.
 Additionally, the ability to efficiently manipulate large datasets with Spark is one of the highest-demand skills in the field of data.
-The full dataset is 12GB, of which we analyzed a mini subset of 128MB.
+The full dataset is 12GB, of which we analyzed a mini subset of 123MB.
+We will use PySpark extensively to solve this problem.

 **Steps** \
   Load large datasets into Spark and manipulate them using Spark SQL and Spark Dataframes.